signaldust/bunny-jit/README.md

 chain (ie. don't cross branches that don't also merge; this is ignored for the CCD itself, because if we come from two different branches, then both branches compute the same value and combining just results in smaller code).

+Because of how we compute the validity of CSE, we can also combine operations where one operation post-dominates another and because we move the operation to a common path, this effectively gives us a form of PRE.
+However, we don't handle the case where one of the operands of the post-dominating op is a `phi` with the other op's operand being a `phi` alternative, so we can't hanlde all the possible cases.
+This could probably be fixed (hoist the post-dominating op into the other branch), but I don't see it as high priority.

 Invariants: CSE rebuilds/uses dominators, but doesn't currently change CFG.